On-Page SEO Tactics For WordPress: A Step By Step Guide

 Check your website for responsiveness on various screens.
 If you have a developer, ask him to ensure responsiveness for multiple devices.

-If you are using a WordPress site, most of the themes these days are already responsive.
+Most of the WordPress themes these days are responsive.
 So that makes your job a lot easier.

 Even then there will be minor tweaks to be done if you are using plugins like Slider Revolution for setting up sliders on your homepage.